 Librarian - Krystyna Grell earned a Master’s Degree from the Department of Philology, with a major in Library Science and Scientific Information, at Wroclaw University, Poland.
 She has experience working in Polish libraries and at the Department of Culture and Art of the Governor’s State Office in Legnica, Poland.
 Ms. Grell received the award for Meritorious Service to Polish Culture from the Minister of Culture and Arts of the Republic of Poland.
 After her arrival in the United States, Ms. Grell initially volunteered at the Museum and several Chicago Public libraries.
 As of 2004, she is a staff Librarian at The Polish Museum of America Library.

-Photography Collection Curator - Julita Siegel earned a Master’s Degree in Art History from the A. Mickiewicz University in Poznań, Poland (2000).
+Curator - Julita Siegel earned a Master’s Degree in Art History from the A. Mickiewicz University in Poznań, Poland (2000).
 She continued her education in Photography in the U.S. (Oakton College 2005-2006).
-In 2005, while lending her photographic talents to the PMA, she designed the PMA Library Ex Libris, which won the Grand Prix in the international competition.
+In 2005, while lending her talents to the PMA, she designed the PMA Library Ex Libris, which won the Grand Prix in the international competition.
 In 2006, she started working for the PMA, cataloging and digitizing archival photographs.
-In addition to overseeing the collection, she also curates photographic (historic and art) exhibitions, photographs PMA collections and events, and manages the image licensing.
+In addition to overseeing the collections, she also curates exhibitions, digitizes PMA collections, and manages the image licensing.
 In 2013, she earned the Collection Care certification from the University of Chicago Graham School.